-43. As in other common law jurisdictions, treaties that apply to Hong Kong (including human rights treaties) do not themselves have the force of law in the domestic legal system of Hong Kong.
+44. As in other common law jurisdictions, treaties that apply to Hong Kong (including human rights treaties) do not themselves have the force of law in the domestic legal system of Hong Kong.
 They cannot directly be invoked before the courts as the source of individual rights.
 However, the courts will, when possible, construe domestic legislation in such a way as to avoid incompatibility with international treaties that apply to Hong Kong.
 The usual method of giving effect in local law to treaty obligations (when these require some change in existing laws or practice) is to enact specific new legislation2.
-Where this results in the creation or definition of specific legal rights and where these rights are denied or interfered with (or there is the threat of such action), a remedy will be available in the courts through the ordinary procedures of civil litigation; or the law may provide criminal sanctions.
+Where this results in the creation of specific legal rights and these rights are denied or interfered with (or there is the threat of such action), an aggrieved person may seek remedy or relief in the civil courts.
+Persons who have acted in violation of these rights may also be subject to the criminal sanctions provided for in the legislation.

-4. Hong Kong Bill of Rights Ordinance
+Hong Kong Bill of Rights Ordinance

-44. The Hong Kong Bill of Rights Ordinance (Cap.
+45. The Hong Kong Bill of Rights Ordinance (Cap.
 383) (HKBORO) was enacted in June 1991 specifically to give effect in local law to the provisions of the ICCPR as applied to Hong Kong.
-It achieves this by setting out a detailed BOR, the terms of which are almost identical to those of the ICCPR.
+This is achieved by setting out in Part II of the Ordinance a detailed Bill of Rights, the terms of which are almost identical to those of the ICCPR.

-5. Legal aid
+Legal aid

-45. Eligible applicants receive legal aid through the provision of the services of a solicitor and, if necessary, a barrister in court proceedings to ensure that any person who has reasonable grounds for pursuing or defending a legal action is not prevented from doing so by lack of means.
+46. Eligible applicants receive legal aid through the provision of the services of a solicitor and, if necessary, a barrister in court proceedings to ensure that any person who has reasonable grounds for pursuing or defending a legal action is not prevented from doing so by lack of means.
 Publicly funded legal aid services are provided through the Legal Aid Department (LAD) and the Duty Lawyer Service (DLS).

-(a) Legal Aid Department
+Legal Aid Department

-46 The LAD provides legal representation to eligible persons in both civil and criminal cases heard in the Court of Final Appeal, the Court of Appeal, the Court of First Instance, the District Court and the Magistrates' Courts (for committal proceedings).
-Civil legal aid is available for proceedings covering major areas of livelihood of the community ranging from family disputes to immigration matters and to coroner's inquests.
+47. The LAD provides legal representation to eligible persons in both civil and criminal cases heard in the Court of Final Appeal, the Court of Appeal, the Court of First Instance, the District Court and the Magistrates' Courts (for committal proceedings).
+Civil legal aid is available for proceedings covering major areas of livelihood of the community ranging from family disputes to immigration matters and to Coroner's inquests.
 The grant of legal aid is not subject to a residence requirement.
 Applicants must satisfy the Director of Legal Aid of their financial eligibility (the means test) and of the justification for legal action (the merits test).
-In civil cases, the Director has discretion to waive the upper limits of the means test in meritorious applications where a breach of the HKBORO or the ICCPR as applied to Hong Kong is an issue.
+In civil cases, the Director has discretion to waive the limit of the means test in meritorious applications where a breach of the HKBORO or the ICCPR as applied to Hong Kong is an issue.
 In criminal cases, the Director has the same discretion if he considers it in the interest of justice to do so.
 Subject to the means test (unless waived by a judge), it is mandatory to grant legal aid to an applicant charged with murder, treason or piracy with violence.
 For other criminal offences, provided the applicant passes the means test, a judge may grant legal aid notwithstanding that legal aid has been refused on merits by the Director.